chananyate/Cybersecurity/README.md

 ## About This Project

-This repository contains work and projects completed during the Infinity Labs “Open Lab” Cyber Researcher Program (07/2024–04/2025).
+This repository contains work and projects completed during a cyber researcher program (07/2024–04/2025).

 An intensive 2,500+ hour hands-on course structured in two parts: